awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/Cooldown.md

 ## Scaling\-Specific Cooldown Period<a name="cooldowns-scaling-specific"></a>

-In addition to specifying the default cooldown period for your Auto Scaling group, you can create cooldowns that apply to a specific simple scaling policy and manual scaling\.
+In addition to specifying the default cooldown period for your Auto Scaling group, you can create cooldowns that apply to a specific simple scaling policy\.
 A scaling\-specific cooldown period overrides the default cooldown period\.

 One common use for a scaling\-specific cooldown period is with a scale\-in policy\.
 Because this policy terminates instances, Amazon EC2 Auto Scaling needs less time to determine whether to terminate additional instances\.
 Terminating instances should be a much quicker operation than launching instances\.
 The default cooldown period of 300 seconds is therefore too long\.
 In this case, a scaling\-specific cooldown period with a lower value of 180 seconds for your scale\-in policy can help you reduce costs by allowing the group to scale in faster\.